The ‘120 Project’ to Mark the 120th Anniversary of Bedford Camera Club

 Our Objective

 To establish an archive of photographs taken by our members for the 120 Project.
-The collection will provide a resource which describes Bedford in 2026 for future generations.
+The collection will provide a resource which describes Bedford and the surrounding area in 2026 for future generations.
 Just as the photographs from those early pioneers do today.

-We will publish selected images in a photo book and on social media.
-All the final images will be digitally archived.
+We hope to publish selected images in a photo book and on social media.
+A wider set of images will be digitally archived.

 How We Will Do It

 The members of the club with an interest in documentary photography, will take record shots in Bedford and the surrounding villages.
-The photographs will be taken in public places, and fall into the following six categories:
+The photographs will be taken in public places, and could easily fall into one or more of the following categories:

 · At work: e.g. emergency services, road repairs, collecting the bins, working ‘at home’ etc